Area of Study

-Experimentation, exploration, and innovation are key aspects of the program in fibers at ETSU.
-Rooted in a system that values the art-making potential of fibers, courses are structured to provide training in as many techniques as equipment and facilities allow.
+Experimentation, exploration, and innovation are key aspects of coursework in fibers at ETSU.
+Rooted in a system that values the art-making potential of fibers and textiles, curriculum is structured to provide training in as many techniques as equipment and facilities allow.
 Research and the development of skills in problem-solving and critical self-analysis are emphasized.

-Combining traditional hand techniques with emerging digital technologies, the curriculum in Fibers at ETSU focuses on the incredibly diverse possibilities available for making fiber art, including many varied techniques in surface design, weaving, quilting, and 3-D forms.
+Combining traditional hand techniques with emerging digital technologies, courses in the Fibers area at ETSU focus on the incredibly diverse possibilities available for making artwork in fiber, including many varied techniques in surface design, weaving, quilting, and 3-D forms.
 Students are encouraged to be innovative and independent as they pursue creative approaches to specialties in surface or structure.
-As part of the individualized program of study, students also take courses in other disciplines to strengthen their individual curricula.
+As part of the Studio Art individualized program of study, students also take courses in other disciplines to strengthen their individual curricula.

 Facilities and Equipment

-The Dye Kitchen/Print Studio contains long padded tables for screen printing and other surface techniques, a small heat press, a 4 burner gas stove top and industrial burner with ventilation hoods, steaming set-up, and a washer and dryer.
+The Dye Kitchen/Print Studio contains long padded tables for screen printing and other surface techniques, a small heat press, a 4 burner gas stove top, 2 induction burners and industrial burner with ventilation hoods, steaming set-up, several drum and hand carders, millinery head blocks, washout sinks, and washer and dryer.